Simplemaker/PySquire/README.md

 target machine client
 2. An agent which runs on the target machine to accept and execute commands
 3. An attacker server which sends commands to clients

+## Node
+For simplicity in web communication, this project will be NodeJS based.
+Webpack will be used to transpile the client into a single file which can be easily installed.